Why is it important to use a custom-made mouthguard?

 Benefits of a mouthguard

-• Risk of injury to upper and lower teeth
+- Decrease the risk of injury to upper and lower teeth

-• Damage to tongue at impact
+- Avoid damage to tongue at impact

-• Fracture to either upper lower jaw
+- Prevent fracture to either upper lower jaw

-• Trauma to the temporomandibular joint (TMJ)
+- Prevent trauma to the temporo-mandibular joint (TMJ)

 Dental injuries are relatively common in children and custom-made mouth guards are recommended as soon as they begin participating in organised contact sport.
 As children grow and their dentition changes, it is advised that a new custom-made mouthguard is made annually to keep new teeth protected accordingly.
 If you or your family member is undergoing orthodontic treatment, they are also advised to get a mouthguard made.